aditya345-coder/8-Week-SQL-Challenge/README.md

 Each week's folder contains a README.md file with a brief summary of the challenge and my approach to solving it.

 ## Getting Started
-To get started, make sure that you have signed up for the challenge on Danny's website.
-Download the challenge files for each week and save them in their corresponding folders.
+To get started, make sure that you have signed up for the challenge on [Danny's website](https://8weeksqlchallenge.com/).

 Use the SQL editor of your choice to write your code solutions.
 I used MySQL for this challenge.